 Since they grow upright rather than drape or spread, they also work well in tighter spaces.
 Just make sure the soil can drain and dry fully between waterings.

-Palms like the sun, and they don’t mind drying down before being watered (once they are dry down to 2 inches, it means they can be watered).
+Palms do like the sun, and they don’t mind drying down before being watered (once they are dry down to 2 inches, it means they can be watered).
 Watch for yellowing fronds, green fronds dropping, sour soil smells, or a softening trunk for signs of overwatering.

 Healthy palms will have firm trunks, dark green fronds, and a slow brown drying/dying off of the bottom row as they grow.
-Try yucca, ponytail palms, or sago palm.
+Try yucca, ponytail palms, or a sago palm.

-As they are a succulent, you’ll want well-draining soil and a hands-off approach.
+Because aloe is a succulent, you’ll want well-draining soil and a hands-off approach.
 Like the snake plants and palms, they like some light, but indirect is best.

-This hardy plant is the all-star of the indoor-plant world.
-If you were to conjure up an image of the prototypical “house plant,” it’s quite possible that the philodendron would come to mind.
+This hardy plant is the all-star of the indoor plant world.
+If you were to conjure up an image of the prototypical “house plant," it’s quite possible that the philodendron would come to mind.

 Known for its heart-shaped leaves, it adapts to low light and cascades prettily over shelves and other surfaces.
 This is a nice plant to set up on shelves, mantles, desks, or window sills—especially because you’ll want to keep it out of reach from children and pets.
-The leaves are toxic when eaten.
+Its leaves are toxic when eaten.